aws-samples/saas-tenant-isolation-architecture/README.md

 This repository contains a small application that implements the principles discussed in the blogpost [Govern access to tenants’ data in your SaaS application using AWS IAM]().

 What's the problem this work aims to solve?
-Ideally IAM roles should be scoped to the minimum set of resource and actions permissions required.
+Ideally IAM roles should be scoped to the smallest set of resource and actions permissions required.
 In a multi-tenant application, the combination of multiple tenants and services can result in a high number of roles to manage.

 ## Overview